People & Paws for a Worthy Cause: 5k Race & 2 Mile Walk

 More Than Just Running/Walking!

-In addition to our beautiful courses for both the 5k and 2 mile walk, there will be raffles, a photo booth, a meet and greet with the Trenton Thunder Bat Dogs, Rookie and Derby, and a doggie massage booth staffed by Dr. Collazo, our certified rehabilitation veterinarian.
+In addition to a beautiful course, there will be raffles, a photo booth, a meet and greet with Rookie, the Trenton Thunder Bat Dog, and a doggie massage booth staffed by Dr. Collazo, our certified rehabilitation veterinarian.

 All participants will receive one raffle ticket with their registration.
 Additional tickets can be purchased for a $1 each, 6 tickets for $5, or 15 tickets for $10.
-Prizes include a NAC 3-month membership, a local dining gift-card basket, a Day With A Vet basket, and cat and dog baskets complete with a year’s worth of preventative the flea/tick/heartworm medication of your choice.
+Prizes coming soon!

 Dogs are welcome to participate with their owners in both the race and the walk, but all pets must be leashed and under control at all times!